 I have not invested a lot of money into it yet.
 And I do not plan to invest a lot of money at all.
-This is just some small diversification.
+It is just some small diversification.
 I believe this could not replace stock investing.
-And I believe this is riskier.

-In this post, we are going to see the basics of P2P Lending.
-And I am going to detail my current investments.
+In this article, we will see the basics of P2P Lending.
+And I detail my current investments.

-If you do not yet know what P2P Lending, it is actually quite simple.
-The idea is to lend money to borrowers at a certain interest rate.
-While you could directly lend money to some people you know, there are platforms that are easing this.
+If you do not yet know what P2P Lending is, it is quite simple.
+The idea is to lend money to borrowers at a specific interest rate.
+While you could directly lend money to some people you know, some platforms are easing this.

-Most P2P lending platforms are acting as intermediaries between lenders and borrowers.
+Most P2P lending platforms act as intermediaries between lenders and borrowers.
 A borrower can ask for a loan on the platform.
 And lenders can participate in that loan.
-A great thing is that several lenders can participate in the same loan.
-This allows for small loans from lenders and high diversification.
+The great thing is that several lenders can participate in the same investment.
+It allows for small loans from lenders and high diversification.
 This simple model is called a three-party business model.

-In the biggest platforms, the loans are not coming directly from borrowers.
+In the most prominent platforms, the loans are not coming directly from borrowers.
 They are coming from loan originators.
 These are companies that are issuing loans.
-They are then filling these loans into the P2P Lending platform.
+They are then filling these loans into the P2P lending platform.
 And the platform is then matching lenders and borrowers.
 This more complex model is called a four-party business model.

 Advantages of P2P Lending

-We should discuss the advantages of P2P lending.
+We should discuss the benefits of P2P Lending.
 Why would we invest in it instead of stocks?

 First of all, the returns can be quite high.
 It is not uncommon to find loans with more than 10% interest.
 In general, yearly returns of P2P Lending are higher than those of the stock market.

 Another advantage is the added diversification.
-There is not a big correlation between stocks and P2P lending.
+There is not a significant correlation between stocks and P2P Lending.
 Therefore, diversifying into a new uncorrelated asset could help your overall portfolio.

 Also, fees are generally reasonably low for investors.
 And you can often invest with as little as 10 CHF.
-It is very easy to start investing in P2P Lending.
+It is straightforward to start investing in P2P Lending.
 It is much easier than investing in stocks.